PHS Volunteer Mission Statement

 What Volunteering at PHS Can Do for You

 PHS can offer you great resume building experiences.
 Volunteering at a non-profit 501C3 organization always looks good on a resume no matter where you go.
 If you are looking for a career in animal care PHS offers unique experiences that you cannot get at most other places.
-You can learn proper diet preparation for all types of reptiles (carnivores, herbivores, omnivores, and insectivores), we off potential crocodilian and venomous snake experience (reserved for the most dedicated volunteers), minor reptile medicine experience (wound cleaning, injections, tube feedings, ect.)
+You can learn proper diet preparation for all types of reptiles (carnivores, herbivores, omnivores, and insectivores) and even minor reptile medicine experience (wound cleaning, injections, tube feedings, ect.).
 These are all valuable skills to put on a resume when applying for a job in the field.
 The animal care field is very competitive, and you will need some experience to get your foot in the door.
 No one is hiring anyone with just educational experience, and no one is hiring anyone with just experience.
 You will need both to be taken seriously as an applicant in most animal fields.
 PHS also provides opportunities to build connections in the reptile community.